 The primary outcomes of our analysis were the mean ± standard deviation (SD) of mental health and life expectancy in patients with diabetes.
-Also the final outcome from the effect positive analysis was the of psychotherapy on mental health and life expectancy in the patients.
+Also the final outcome from the analysis the effect of positive was psychotherapy on mental health and life expectancy in the patients.
 SPSS-16 software was used for analyzing data.
 Kolmogorov-Smirnov (K-S) test was used for evaluating the normality of numerical data and the results showed that all variables had normal distribution.
-Chi-square was used for measuring the similarity of qualitative variables and analysis of covariance (ANCOVA) for measuring the research hypothesizes.
+Chi-square was used similarity of measuring the qualitative variables and analysis of covariance (ANCOVA) for measuring the research hypothesizes.